apitoolkit/apitoolkit-landing/index.md

 {class="space-y-1 flex-1"}
 ::::
-[“We had a major production incident, and the Engineering team didnt need to get involved, because the support team could see via APItoolkit, that the issues were caused by our third party integration, and they could reach out to the team to fix the issue.”]{class="flex-1 inline-block max-w-[500px] text-gray-600 dark:text-base-content pb-1"}
+[“We had a major production incident, and the engineering team didn't need to get involved, because the support team could see via APItoolkit that the issues were caused by our third-party integration, and they could reach out to the team to fix the issue.”]{class="flex-1 inline-block max-w-[500px] text-gray-600 dark:text-base-content pb-1"}

 _Joshua Chinemezu_
 [CEO @ Platnova]{class="text-sm text-gray-500 block"}